Competitive Program

 Players wishing to "play up" an age group must consult with the VP Competitive prior to the first tryout.

-If a team plans to compete at the AAA+ level, this will be announced before tryouts.
+If a team plans to compete at the ELITE/AAA+ level, this will be announced after the tryouts.

-Players who register for tryouts are encouraged to also register for the Development or Recreational programs in case they are not selected.
+Players who register for tryouts are encouraged to also register for the Development or House League programs in case they are not selected.

 - Selection is based on skills, attitude, effort, coachability, team play, and physical attributes (per the OBA Athlete Selection Policy).